KunwooLeeKay/emg2qwerty/README.md

 **Note**:
 - 100 epochs of training.
-- For each run, we use a generic model, but we reproduced Meta baseline using a personalized model.
+- For each run, we use a generic model, but we reproduced the Meta baseline using a personalized model.
 - Offline inference = Acausal (±900ms past / ±100ms future).
 - Online inference = Causal (1000ms past-only).
 - Beam Search results are with the LM module.
 A default one is a 6-gram LM.